isomerpages/mlaw-corp/news/public-consultations/_posts/2015-01-16-public-consultation-on-bankruptcy-amendment-bill.md

 ---
-layout: post
-title: Public Consultation on the Bankruptcy (Amendment) Bill
+title: 'Public Consultation on the Bankruptcy (Amendment) Bill'
 permalink: /news/public-consultations/public-consultation-on-bankruptcy-amendment-bill/
-breadcrumb: Public Consultation on the Bankruptcy (Amendment) Bill
+breadcrumb: 'Public Consultation on the Bankruptcy (Amendment) Bill'
-collection_name: news

 ---

 Public Consultation on the Bankruptcy (Amendment) Bill
 ---